 - have behavioural or learning difficulties

-Children with Duchenne MD may need a wheelchair by the age of 10.
-They can also develop scoliosis, in which their spine begins to curve sideways.
+Children with Duchenne MD may need a wheelchair by the time they are 8-14 years old, as their muscles weaken and they lose the ability to walk.
+They can also develop scoliosis, which is where the spine begins to curve sideways.
 This can lead to one shoulder or hip being higher than the other.

 By the mid-teens, some people with Duchenne MD will develop dilated cardiomyopathy.
 This is where the condition affects the heart muscles, causing the chambers of the heart to enlarge and the heart walls to become thinner.

 By their late teens or early 20s, people with Duchenne MD can begin to have breathing problems.
 The condition can affect the intercostal muscles (muscle tissue between the ribs) and the diaphragm (main muscle between the chest and abdomen used during breathing).

 Once the heart and respiratory muscles are damaged, Duchenne MD becomes life threatening.
 With medical care, most people with Duchenne MD die from heart or respiratory failure before or during their 30s.

 As with other types of muscular dystrophy, myotonic dystrophy involves progressive muscle weakness and muscle wasting.
 However, it is often the smaller muscles that are affected first, such as those in the face, jaw and neck.

 Myotonic dystrophy can appear at any time between birth and old age.
 It affects the same number of men and women.

 As well as muscle weakness and wasting, symptoms can include: